Is Animal-based and Plant-based Protein Equivalent?

 A randomized, investigator-blinded, crossover study was conducted with both young and older adults [1].
 Researchers compared ounce-equivalents (oz-eq) of animal-based protein (lean pork or whole eggs) with plant-based protein (black beans or sliced almonds) in a mixed meal.
 The goal was to determine how efficiently the body uses amino acids from each source.

+The Dietary Guidelines for Americans (DGA) defines ounce-equivalents to identify protein foods with similar nutritional content [7].
+However, the researchers noted that the assumption of “equivalence” between these sources is questionable.
 For instance, one ounce-equivalent of pork loin provides about 7 g of protein, while one ounce-equivalent of almonds provides only 3 g [1].
 Beyond quantity, protein quality — the digestibility and bioavailability of essential amino acids — also differs substantially between these sources.

-The Bioavailability of Plant Protein – Digestible Indispensable Amino Acid Score (DIAAS)
+The Bioavailability of Plant Protein – DIAAS

+In 2013, the Food and Agriculture Organization (FAO) introduced the DIAAS method to replace the older PDCAAS system for assessing protein quality [9].
 DIAAS measures how well individual essential amino acids are digested and absorbed at the end of the small intestine, giving a clearer picture of how well the protein supports the body’s needs.

 High-quality proteins have a DIAAS ≥100, while scores of 75–99 are considered good, and <75 cannot make a quality protein claim [8].